Scifabric/pybossa/doc/nginx.rst

 access restrictions).
 Please use guides on the Internet to do so.

-PyBossa can also be scaled horizontally to run without fail-overs and with zero downtime over many redis, db and web servers with load balancers in between.
+PyBossa can also be scaled horizontally to run with redundant servers and with zero downtime over many redis, db and web servers with load balancers in between.

 If you need a secure and/or scalable PyBossa installation please contact us.